 Oregon’s wheat growers and rural communities, along with other PNW states, collectively depend on the broad range of direct and indirect benefits provided by the Columbia-Snake River dams for transportation, power, flood control, irrigation, recreation, and infrastructure.
 The Columbia Snake River System is the nation’s single largest wheat export gateway.
 Barging plays a key role in this transportation system and moved over 4 million tons of wheat to Lower Columbia River ports last year.
 Each year, nearly 10% of all U.S. wheat exports move by barge just on the Snake River.

-Oregon Wheat Growers League urges all of our stakeholders to engage in the comment period for the draft EIS.
-Public comment period opens February 28, 2020 and is open for 45 days, ending April 13, 2020.
+Oregon Wheat Growers League urges all of our stakeholders to engaged in the comment period for the draft EIS, ending April 13, 2020.

 We encourage your participation in the conversation about the community benefits provided by the hydroelectric dams and locks of the Columbia-Snake River System.